skippyr/libtmk/README.md

 ## ❡ Uninstall

-Using a terminal, follow these steps:
+Follow these steps:

 - Go back to the repository directory.
-- Use make to uninstall it:
+- Use `make` to uninstall it.

 ```sh
 sudo make uninstall;